How to be saved: only believe Christ paid for your sins. Done. Salvation cannot be lost, even if you stop believing.

 Here's further Unitarian web pages if you're up for the task; watch how they always use English translations and ignore the Greek & Hebrew singular and pluralization:

 P.S.
-It may also be pertinet for the Unitarians to rename their movement to the English-language Unitarianism or the Qu'ran Unitarianism, it has absolutely NOTHING to do with the original language texts.
+It may also be pertinet for the Unitarians to rename their movement to the English-language Unitarianism, it has absolutely NOTHING to do with the original language texts.

 There are countless examples of 'three' in reference to the Godhead; you have to be stubborn to ignore reference after reference after reference in the original language texts.
 God uses SPECIFIC plural pronouns on Himself and nobody else does There are REAL-WORLD examples of God's thumbprint in the very things He created https://lectionary.blog/2019/02/14/god-grammar-pronouns/